section-engineering-education/engineering-education/articles/integrating-graphql-api-in-a-django-application/index.md

 ## Conclusion

-In this tutorial we were able to integrate GraphQL into Django using the Graphene-Django package.
+Using the Graphene-Django package, we were able to incorporate GraphQL into Django in this tutorial.

 If implemented correctly, GraphQL in Django will result in an application that is extremely scalable and versatile.
 We however did not use all the features of the graphene package  such as updating and deleting data in all the models provided above but you can read more on it in the [GraphQL Docs](https://docs.graphene-python.org/projects/django/en/latest/installation/) for more guide.
 This tutorial provides a sneak peek of how GraphQL and Django can be integrated.
-There are lots of other functions you can add to your Django application using GraphQL.
+GraphQL may be used to add a variety of extra functionalities to your Django application.

 If you are getting started with GraphQL + Django, I hope this tutorial was of help to you!